project-bluebird/simurgh/README.md

 platform for testing automated approaches to ATC.
 It consists of several elements that all work together to achieve this:

-- [Bluebird](https://github.com/alan-turing-institute/bluebird) - server that handles communication with the air traffic simulator (it supports the open source [Bluesky](https://github.com/alan-turing-institute/bluesky) simulator)
+- [Bluebird](https://github.com/alan-turing-institute/bluebird) - a Flask-based API that handles communication with multiple air traffic simulators (it supports the open source [Bluesky](https://github.com/alan-turing-institute/bluesky) simulator)

 - [aviary](https://github.com/alan-turing-institute/aviary) - package for generating ATC scenarios and performance evaluation metrics (dependency of Bluebird)

-- [Dodo](https://github.com/alan-turing-institute/dodo) - scaffold for building ATC agents, which provides functions for controlling the simulation, issuing commands to aircraft and scoring performance in Python, R (and potentially other languages)
+- [Dodo](https://github.com/alan-turing-institute/dodo) - scaffold for building ATC agents, which provides commands for communicating with BlueBird in Python (PyDodo) and R (rdodo)

-- [Twitcher](https://github.com/alan-turing-institute/twitcher) - front-end for monitoring the simulation
+- [Twitcher](https://github.com/alan-turing-institute/twitcher) - front-end for BlueBird for monitoring the simulation

-With an ATC simulator (e.g., BlueSky) and BlueBird running, one can observe and interact with the simulation using Twitcher, Python (PyDodo) or R (rdodo).
+With an ATC simulator (e.g., BlueSky) and BlueBird running, one can observe and interact with the simulation via BlueBird using Python (PyDodo), R (rdodo) or Twicher.
 The aviary package allows one to synthetically generate ATC scenarios of increasing complexity to train agents on and provides metrics to score performance.
 The scenarios and metrics were developed so as to be relevant to real world ATC operations as well as suitable for research.
 Altogether this infrastructure allows one to focus on running experiments in automated air traffic control and is compatible with testing different approaches, from optimisation algorithms to reinforcement learning.

 ![](./docs/img/simurgh-deps.png)